How to Manage Chronic Pain from Home?

 Light Exercise

 Adding light to moderate physical activity to your daily routine is a great way to boost your immune system and slow the progression of chronic pain conditions.
 However, it’s important to not overdo it; intense workouts have the potential to increase the level of stress hormones rather than enhance the immune system.
+Some excellent workouts for chronic pain relief include:

 • Cycling with a stationary bike